sinandmr/sinandmr/README.md

 Hi, My name is Sinan
 ============================

 As a software developer, I like to create web apps that make using technology enjoyable and simple for users.
 NodeJS, ReactJS, and NestJS are a few of the technologies I like using.
 I'm constantly interested in learning new web-related technologies.
-I've been at [Walnut Lab.](https://walnutlab.io/) for 7 months as a full stack developer.
+I've been at [Walnut Lab.](https://walnutlab.io/) for 9 months as a full stack developer.

-* 🌍  I'm based in Alanya
+* 🌍  I'm based in Ankara
 * ✉️  You can contact me at [sinanndmrr@gmail.com](mailto:sinanndmrr@gmail.com)

 ### Skills